kubernetes/website/docs/contribute/style-guide.md

 ---

 {% capture overview %}
 This page gives writing style guidelines for the Kubernetes documentation.
+These are guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.
 {% endcapture %}

 {% capture body %}